RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 ## Painting the snowmask

-Painting the mask is the same as with any foliage layer (wheat, grass, and so on): you select the correct layer (ssSeasonsMask), and use the mouse to paint.
+Painting the mask is the same as with any foliage layer (wheat, grass, and so on): you select the correct layer (ssSnowMask), and use the mouse to paint.
 You can see ugly green where the mask is.
 Remember: where there is green, _no_ snow will fall, and it will be seen as _inside_.

 ### Best practices